shrutikakapade/Advance-ATS-Bot-AI-Powered-Resume-Screening-System-Telegram-n8n-Agentic-AI-Google-Gemini-/README.md

     <div class="grid">
       <section class="card">
         <h2>Quick overview</h2>
         <p>This project automates early-stage hiring by evaluating resumes with an LLM-driven ATS evaluator.
 Candidates upload a single PDF or a ZIP of resumes via Telegram; n8n handles file extraction, agentic prompt construction, and Google Gemini evaluation.
-Results (Name, Email, Mobile, ATS_Score) are written to Google Sheets and candidates are auto-classified (Accepted if score &gt; 70).</p>
+Results (Name, Email, Mobile, ATS_Score) are written to Google Sheets and candidates are auto-classified (Accepted if score &gt; 70), and also check ATS score of you resume</p>
  <div>
         <h2>Features</h2>
         <ul>